jamesthejellyfish/JellyMod/README.md

 # JellyMod
-A mod for balatro that adds 17 new jokers, reverse tarot cards, and some new challenges.
+A mod for balatro that adds 17 new jokers (including 2 new legendary cards!), reverse tarot cards, and some new challenges.

 Mod for Balatro